cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 The `"types"` will tell the TypeScript compiler to only include type definitions from Cypress.
 This will address instances where the project also uses `@types/chai` or `@types/jquery`.
 Since {% url "Chai" bundled-tools#Chai %} and {% url "jQuery" bundled-tools#Other-Library-Utilities %} are namespaces (globals), incompatible versions will cause the package manager (`yarn` or `npm`) to nest and include multiple definitions and cause conflicts.

 {% note info %}
-Find an example of Jest and Cypress installed in the same project using a separate `tsconfig.json` file in {% url cypress-io/cypress-and-jest-typescript-example https://github.com/cypress-io/cypress-and-jest-typescript-example %}.
+You can find an example of Jest and Cypress installed in the same project using a separate `tsconfig.json` file in the {% url cypress-io/cypress-and-jest-typescript-example https://github.com/cypress-io/cypress-and-jest-typescript-example %} repo.
 {% endnote %}

 ## Types for custom commands